emadgit/create-t3-mobile-app/README.md

 # tRPC notes

-For communicate with the server from the mobile apps, Next.js application with tRPC must be deployed, then you need to set your server url domain in `capacitor.config.ts`, for example:
+For communicate with the server from the mobile apps, Next.js application with tRPC must be deployed, then you need to set your server url domain in `capacitor.config.ts`. here is an example for the config file:

 ```
+const config: CapacitorConfig = {
+  appId: "com.example.myt3mobileapp",
+  appName: "myt3mobileapp",
+  webDir: "out",
   server: {
     androidScheme: "https",
+    // For communicate with the server Next.js application with tRPC must be deployed, for example if you are using
+    // Vercel, url should be set to the domain YOURAPP.vercel.app
     url: "YOURAPP.vercel.app",
   },
+};
 ```